quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Computing the RTT estimate

-RTT is calculated when an ACK frame arrives by computing the difference between the current time and the time the largest acked packet was sent.
+Round trip time, abbreviated RTT, is calculated when an ACK frame arrives by computing the difference between the current time and the time the largest acked packet was sent.
 An RTT sample MUST NOT be taken for a packet that is not newly acknowledged or not ack-eliciting.

 When RTT is calculated, the ack delay field from the ACK frame SHOULD be limited to the max_ack_delay specified by the peer.
 Limiting ack_delay to max_ack_delay